Loading...

 rpm --import /path/to/RPM-GPG-KEY

 Importing a key is a trust decision.
-In real operations, you verify the key fingerprint from an independent channel before you add it to a host’s trust store.
+In real operations, you verify the key fingerprint from an independent channel before adding it to a host’s trust store.

 # Re-run verification after import: